 It is fitting that this historic part of winemaking in Italy thrives here.
 With the magnificence of landscape and the luxury of spaciousness, the Zorzettig Winery is perched high atop the slopes of Spessa di Cividale.
 This is the epicenter of DOC, Friuli Colli Orientali.
 Its particular microclimate is derived from the cooler currents of mountain air from the Alps and the cool pure sea breezes of the Adriatic.

 Zorzettig has a luminous role with over 100 years of winegrowing, family tradition, all complemented by the stunning beauty of Friuli.
 With over 70 years of winemaking, the winery today has culminated in a company run by four generations of infallible women of the Zorzettig family.
 For the last 10 years, the determined and driven Annalisa Zorzettig has been the newest generation at the helm steering the brand into modernized winemaking with a focus on sustainability.
 The property consists of 100 hectares of vineyards which include both indigenous and international varieties.
 It is complemented by an ancient cellar dating back from 1780.
 Just a few miles away, a retreat of the Zorzettig’s known as Relais La Collina.
 A perfect home base for relaxing and recharging between exploring the riches of Friuli and winetasting.
 You can relax poolside or explore on bicycles they provide.
 The perfect way to get some rest and relaxation in!

 We asked Analisa Zorzettig for her insights into what makes this region and the wine so special.

-Analisa Zorzettig (AZ) I remember our grandparents encouraging us to fill up big demijohns containing up to 54 liters.
+Analisa Zorzettig (AZ): I remember our grandparents encouraging us to fill up big demijohns containing up to 54 liters.
 I must have been about 6 or 8 years old.
 It was a funny way to spend some time with my siblings and cousins.
 I do clearly recollect also that sometimes we tasted the wine from the big casks before bottling it and we ended up lying down under the casks.

-TWS: In your eyes, what makes the land of Zorzettig unique?
+WS: In your eyes, what makes the land of Zorzettig unique?

-AZ: Soil and geographical configuration of our hilly vineyards.
+Analisa Zorzettig: Soil and geographical configuration of our hilly vineyards.
 All our vineyards are located on the hills, namely on four distinct hills located one next to each other on a windy channel that runs North-South between Alpi Giulie (Julian Mountains) as are called the local Alps.
 Alpi Giulie stops humid winds from running away, thus providing us with a sufficient amount of rain.
 At the same time, winds prevent molds.
 The natural inclination of the hills allows drainage too.
-Over the years, we have carried out a time-consuming hard work aimed at building terraces on the hills.
-It turns out that all this work helps us fighting the increasing amount of challenges climate change put on us.
+Over the years, we have carried out time-consuming hard work aimed at building terraces on the hills.
+It turns out that all this work helps us fighting the increasing amount of challenges climate change puts on us.
 Soil is a key element too.
 It is a mixture of ponca (the local name for flysch) and sandstone.
 This soil composition provides the vine with a lot of mineral elements along with water – soil keeps it even if it has not been raining for a while.

-TWS: What are the particulars of the terroir that determine the varietals that thrive? (ie., Macro, microclimate, soil types and any unique aspects of the land that contribute to a unique aspect in the wine).
+WS: What are the particulars of the terroir that determine the varietals that thrive? (ie., Macro, microclimate, soil types and any unique aspects of the land that contribute to a unique aspect in the wine).

-AZ: A unique soil composition, what we called ponca, rich in minerals; a microclimate with sudden changes in humidity and wind regimes; finally, an inclination of our hills that grants a perfect exposure.
+Analisa Zorzettig: A unique soil composition, what we called ponca, rich in minerals; a microclimate with sudden changes in humidity and wind regimes; finally, an inclination of our hills that grants a perfect exposure.

-TWS: This property with over 100 years of history and a cellar from the 18th century is pretty remarkable.
+WS: This property with over 100 years of history and a cellar from the 18th century is pretty remarkable.
 What is the history of the property?

-AZ: The history of Zorzettig winery stretches out on over 100 years, with these lands resulting from a stubborn manual work local farmers have been carried out for centuries, as it is described in the MYO ballad from 1380.
+Analisa Zorzettig: The history of Zorzettig winery stretches out on over 100 years, with these lands resulting from a stubborn manual work local farmers have been carried out for centuries, as it is described in the MYO ballad from 1380.